assertnotnull/feed.me/README.md

 =====

 HackMTL Project to get restaurants by name in a specific borough.
-It gets details from YellowAPI, Wajam and Restonet.
+It gets details from YellowAPI, Wajam and Restonet.ca.